Police: Mob attacked Christian couple Tuesday at the kiln where they worked

 The kiln’s owners were among those arrested, the rights group said, quoting police.

-CNN’s Sophia Saifi reported from Islamabad and Hilary Whiteman wrote from Hong Kong.
+Sophia Saifi reported from Islamabad and Hilary Whiteman wrote from Hong Kong; Jason Hanna wrote from Atlanta.
+CNN’s Aliza Kassim also contributed to this report.